h2oai/sparkling-water/doc/src/site/sphinx/tutorials/hive_support.rst

             airlines_frame <- h2o.import_hive_table("default", "airlines")

-This call reads airlines table from default database.
+This call reads the airlines table from the default database.

 Import Data from Hive via JDBC connection
 -----------------------------------------
 This feature reads data from Hive via a standard JDBC connection.

-Obtain the Hive JDBC Client Jar
+Obtain the Hive JDBC Client JAR
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-To be able to connect to Hive, Sparkling Water will need Hive JDBC Client Jar on the class path.
+To be able to connect to Hive, Sparkling Water will need Hive JDBC Client JAR on the class-path.
 The jar can be obtained
 from in the following ways.

 - For Hortonworks, Hive JDBC client jars can be found at